 Knowledge Is Power: What Others May Not Tell You

 Now here is something Social Security representatives might not tell you: In some cases, it may not be necessary to hire a representative at the initial application stage.
 Some cases will clearly meet Social Security’s rules for disability.
-Our philosophy has always been “Why should you pay an attorney for doing little more than filing paperwork if you are willing, capable and able to do it on your own?”
-This assessment can only be made on a case-by-case basis, depending on the individual issues in your case, level of medical treatment, and the overall documented, objective severity of your illness.
+Our philosophy has always been “Why should you pay an attorney for doing little more than filing paperwork if you are willing, capable, and able to do it on your own?”
+This assessment can only be made on a case-by-case basis, depending on the individual issues in your case, the level of medical treatment, and the overall documented, objective severity of your illness.

 Sometimes it only takes a meeting to figure that out.
 We encourage you to contact us to begin that assessment today.
 See what our clients have said about our firm.

 Bruce K. Billman, Esq.

 Attorney at Law, Owner of Firm

 Whether you are filing for disability benefits the first time or are appealing, Bruce K. Billman has 43 years of experience practicing law and the expertise you can trust to guide you through the claims process and get you the compensation you deserve.
 Bruce is here in person for you.

 - an informed client is an effective client, and

 - clients need to be actively engaged in their own case.

 Bruce is dedicated to insuring that his clients receive the best possible assessment, advice and aggressive representation about Social Security Disability.
 He takes seriously his role as not only an advocate, but his designation as “Counselor” At Law.
 All questions are answered honestly and forthrightly.
 All concerns are candidly confronted, addressed and discussed.